CommonJS Module Resolution

 paths: ['/custom/search/path']

-There's also require.resolve.paths(), which returns the array of directories that require() would search for a given specifier:
+The related require.resolve.paths() method returns the directories that require() would search for a given specifier:

 const dirs = require.resolve.paths('lodash');